 Erin Ross, Chair

-Erin Ross serves as the Managing Director of Development for City Year Los Angeles, the second largest site of the national AmeriCorps program dedicated to tackling the high school dropout crisis.
-Erin joined City Year L.A. in 2006 as a member of the start-up team and has been instrumental in growing the program from an annual budget of $2M to $12+M in just eight years.
-She is responsible for private sector fundraising and has successfully built and managed relationships with corporations, foundations, and individual donors including The Walt Disney Company, Sony, JPMorgan Chase, the W.M.
+Erin Ross serves as the Senior Managing Director of Site Revenue for City Year Los Angeles, the largest site of the national AmeriCorps program dedicated to tackling the high school dropout crisis.
+Erin joined City Year L.A. in 2006 as a member of the start-up team and has been instrumental in growing the program from an annual budget of $2M to $13+M in 10 years.
+In her current role, she is responsible for overseeing all public and private revenue for the site.
+Previously she was responsible for private sector fundraising and successfully built and managed relationships with corporations, foundations, and individual donors including The Walt Disney Company, Sony, JPMorgan Chase, the W.M.
 Keck Foundation, Rose Hills Foundation, Ralph M. Parsons, and more.
-The annual fundraising gala she runs, “Spring Break- Destination Education” was recognized as one of the “Best Events of 2011” by Society News LA.
+The annual fundraising gala she launched, “Spring Break: Destination Education” was recognized as one of the “Best Events of 2011” by Society News LA.
 Prior to joining City Year, Erin was a member of the founding team of United Leaders, a national non-profit focused on training the next generation of political leaders.
 For her work at United Leaders, she was recognized with the Gleitsman Foundation Award of Achievement and featured in The Los Angeles Times, Boston Magazine, The Washington Post, “Taking Back the Vote” and more.
 Erin graduated magna cum laude from Tufts University.
 She is also a graduate of the 2009 Class of Leadership L.A.
-Erin lives in Los Angeles with her husband, Mike Liotta.
+Erin lives in Los Angeles with her husband, Mike Liotta, and their son, Duncan.

 Howard Wang joined Ares Management in 2000 and is currently a Managing Director and Senior Analyst in the Ares Credit Group, where he focuses on investment opportunities in non-investment grade U.S. corporate credit.
 Prior to joining Ares, Howard was a Senior Associate in the Assurance and Business Advisory Services unit at PricewaterhouseCoopers.
 He holds a B.S. in Business Administration from the University of California at Berkeley – Haas School of Business and an M.B.A. from the University of California at Los Angeles – Anderson School of Management, where he graduated as a Global Access Program Fellow.
 Howard is an ardent supporter of public education, a competitive endurance athlete, and a life-long Dodgers and Lakers fan.
 He resides in Cerritos with his wife and two daughters.